65,000 Years: A Short History of Australian Art: Development

 Development of 65,000 Years: A Short History of Australian Art began around 2015, when the head of the Potter Museum of Art asked Australian Aboriginal scholar Marcia Langton to curate an exhibition using the University of Melbourne's collection of Aboriginal and Torres Strait Islander works.
-Beginning her work, Langton sought to build the exhibition around a "masterwork" for different genres and eras, but found gaps in the collection, including contemporary art from large areas of northern Australia, any works from Tasmania or Torres Straits, and relatively few works by women.
-She attributed this unevenness to a haphazard approach to acquisition, and for the exhibition tried to fill the gaps.
+Beginning her work, Langton sought to build the exhibition around a "masterwork" for different genres and eras, but was met with gaps in the collection, including contemporary art from large areas of northern Australia, any works from Tasmania or Torres Straits, and relatively few works by women.
+She attributed this unevenness to a haphazard approach to acquisition, and set out to fill the gaps for the exhibition.

-By 2021, Langton describes herself as feeling overwhelmed, and as wanting assistance from an expert in curation of works by Aboriginal artists inside and outside of Australia.
-For this, she enlisted Judith Ryan, a senior curator who had recently retired from a 44-year career at the National Gallery of Victoria.
+By 2021, Langton describes herself as feeling overwhelmed and wanting assistance from an expert in curation of works by Aboriginal artists inside and outside of Australia.
+For this she enlisted Judith Ryan, a senior curator who had recently retired from a 44-year career at the National Gallery of Victoria.
 The same year, associate curator Shanysa McConville was brought on, and she assumed responsibility for managing archival documents.
 Over the following four years, the curators engaged in extensive community consultation.
 In 2025, 65,000 Years: A Short History of Australian Art opened to the public.
-With the opening of the exhibition coincided with the re-opening of the Potter Museum, which had been closed since 2018 for renovations.
+With the opening of the exhibition coincided the re-opening of the Potter Museum, which had been closed since 2018 for renovations.